NetApp/eseries-perf-analyzer-plugin-beegfs/README.md

 #### Updating the plugin's configuration:
 Any changes to the configuration file (located at `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf`) requires a restart of the E-Series Performance Analyzer.
 This can be done by navigating to the root directory of the project (not just the plugin) and running 'make restart'.

-NOTE: The 'dbRetentionDuration' variable described above only takes effect when the database is created the first time.
+NOTE: The `dbRetentionDuration` variable described above only takes effect when the database is created the first time.
 In order to update the retention duration at any point in the future you must do so via the command line.
 We have provided a simple one-line Docker command for this purpose:
 ```
 docker exec -it influxdb influx -execute 'alter retention policy auto on beegfs_mon duration 4w'
 ```